gangdong/gangdong.github.io/_posts/2019-10-03-Fingerprint-frmk1.markdown

 title:  "Android Fingerprint Framework (1)"
 date:   2019-10-03 15:17:47 +0800
 categories: Android Fingerprint
-Published: false
+Published: true
 ---
-This page is trying to present a brief introduction to android fingerprint framework, aimed at helping anyone who want to learn android fingerprint related knowledge, created by referring some materials and android source code.
+This page is trying to present a brief introduction on android fingerprint framework, aimed at helping anyone who want to learn android fingerprint related knowledge, created by referring some documents and android source code.

-There are many articles throughout the internet to teach the fingerprint technology on android platform.
-However, from my point of view, some of them are too complicated and some are simple.
-I wrote this article  by referring android source code and according to my personal working experiences, try to make the contents short, easy to understand.
+There are some articles throughout the internet to share the android platform fingerprint related knowledge.
+However, from my point of view, part of them are too complicated to understand and some aren't very distinct.
+I wrote this article  by referring android source code and according to my personal working experiences, tried to make the contents simple and easy to understand.

-From android6.0(API23),android added fingerprint API interface, that is FingerprintManager to support fingerprint identification.
-While at androidP(API28), it is deprecated and replaced by BiometricPrompt API interface.
+From android 6.0 (API23),android introduced fingerprint API interface, that is FingerprintManager to support fingerprint identification.
+While at android 8.0 (API26), it is deprecated and replaced by BiometricPrompt API interface.

-Below part is official description about fingerprint from android docs.
+Below description is from android official document about fingerprint framework.
 ### *Architecture*
 *The Fingerprint HAL interacts with the following components.*